 Professionals who would like to build careers in bioethics might pursue opportunities in the academic, clinical or research fields.
 For example, they might become bioethics post-secondary teachers, physicians or medical scientists.

 The field of bioethics is expanding rapidly, and universities and medical schools need professors who can educate the innovators of tomorrow.
 Many branches of medical and liberal arts are concerned with bioethics, but an educator typically specializes in one discipline, such as philosophy.
 An academic bioethicist also can perform research or educate the public through outreach.
-The U.S. Bureau of Labor Statistics (BLS) reports that positions for college professors (post-secondary teachers) would increase by 13% between 2014 and 2024, about as fast as the national average.
+The U.S. Bureau of Labor Statistics (BLS) reports that positions for college professors (post-secondary teachers) would increase by 11% between 2018 and 2028, much faster than the national average.